desaisam/covey.town/FEATURES.md

 - Users is able to easily locate the functionality to choose an Avatar.
 - The Avatar the user chose is persisted and associated with his entry in the database, so that it is already chosen the next time the user logs in.

+## Steps that should be taken to exercise all the new added features:

+1. On the home screen, click on the `Register` button.
+Upon clicking on the `Register` button, you’ll be redirected to the Sign Up page.
+This page will have input boxes for entering the `Name, Email and Password`.
+2. Upon entering the credentials, click on the `Sign Up` button to create a new profile.
+After that, we’ll be redirected to the Sign In page, where we need to enter the newly created Email and the Password.
+Then we click on the `Sign In` button.
+3. Then you need to click on the Sign In button upon which you will be redirected to the Home page, where you can choose a new Avatar by clicking the `Choose Avatar` button on the top right corner.
+4. The `Choose Avatar` button hosts multiple avatars with their pictures and the user can click on any of the avatar to use it.
+The newly selected avatar will then be reflected in the top right corner of the screen as an image.

+Note: After every successful or unsuccessful action of the user, we have provided a toast which will notify the user of what just happened.